-Among the places to visit in the city certainly stands out Piazza Duomo, the oldest square in the city as well as one of the most fascinating from a historical and architectural point of view.
-All the buildings that revolve around this square show a purely medieval and Roman style, an irrefutable sign of their origin.
+Among the places to visit in the city certainly stands out, Piazza Duomo, the oldest square in the city and one of the most fascinating from a historical and architectural point of view.
+All the buildings around this square show a purely medieval and Roman style, an irrefutable sign of their origin.

-Passing through the Portico of the Knights Templar, which today serves as the entrance to the Archaeological Museum, we continue with a visit to the interesting Palazzo Granafei Nervegna built-in 1565; the building has a Renaissance style with some Baroque influences, especially evident in the balconies.
+Passing through the Portico of the Knights Templar, which today serves as the entrance to the Archaeological Museum, we continue with a visit to the interesting Palazzo Granafei Nervegna, built-in 1565; the building has a Renaissance style with some Baroque influences, especially evident in the balconies.

 Saint Pietro of Schiavoni – Archeological Area

 Not far away is the Temple of S. Giovanni Sepolcro, a beautiful Romanesque church with a particular circular shape, built on the still visible remains of a Roman Domus.
 It is closed to worship but open to the public with guided tours.

 Church of San Paolo Eremita

-The Church of San Paolo Eremita, built in the 13th century, but now in Baroque style, and the Church of San Benedetto are also worth a visit.
+The Church of San Paolo Eremita, built in the 13th century but now in Baroque style, and the Church of San Benedetto are also worth a visit.

-Forte A Mare Castle, Brindisi
+Aragonese Castle (Forte A Mare Castle), Brindisi

-The Aragonese Castle is also called Castello a Mare (castle at the sea) because it is built on an island facing the port of Brindisi.
-It can be reached by boat, as it is located on a small island at the mouth of the port, the Island of Sant’Andrea.
+The Aragonese Castle is also called Castello a Mare (castle at sea) because it is built on an island facing the port of Brindisi.
+It can be reached by boat, located on a small island at the mouth of the port, the Island of Sant’Andrea.
 It consists of two fortresses, a triangular one facing the open sea and a circular one, within which a small port is hidden.

 Swabian Castle of Brindisi

-Our itinerary ends at Castello Svevo, the most famous monument in Brindisi which unfortunately can only be admired from the outside (it is a military area and is open to the public only in special periods with guided tours).
+Our itinerary ends at Castello Svevo, the most famous monument in Brindisi.
+Unfortunately, it can only be admired from the outside (it is a military area and is open to the public only in special periods with guided tours).

-Read also: Castles in Italy
+Read also: Castles in Italy.

 Santa Maria del Casale Church

-Internally the plan is a Latin cross with one nave and you will find a marble column that is believed to date back to the 9th century, and frescoes on the walls dating back to the 14th century: on the entrance is the Last Judgment by Rinaldo da Taranto.
+Internally the plan is a Latin cross with one nave, and you will find a marble column that is believed to date back to the 9th century and frescoes on the walls dating back to the 14th century: on the entrance is the Last Judgment by Rinaldo da Taranto.

 Torre Guaceto Beach

-Last but not least, the protected marine area of Torre Guaceto is located a few steps from Brindisi and is undoubtedly one of the most beautiful beaches in Salento
+Last but not least, the protected marine area of Torre Guaceto is located a few steps from Brindisi and is undoubtedly one of the most beautiful beaches in Salento.